pivotal/docs-tap/namespace-provisioner/tutorials.hbs.md

 This section describes how to use GitOps to manage the list of namespaces in the [desired-namespaces ConfigMap](about.hbs.md#desired-ns-configmap) instead of the built-in controller.

->**WARNING** If there is a namespace in your GitOps repo [desired-namespaces ConfigMap](about.hbs.md#desired-ns-configmap) list that does not exist on the cluster, the [provisioner application](about.hbs.md#nsp-component-carvel-app) fails to reconcile and will not be able to create resources.
+>**WARNING** If there is a namespace in your GitOps repository [desired-namespaces ConfigMap](about.hbs.md#desired-ns-configmap) list that does not exist on the cluster, the [provisioner application](about.hbs.md#nsp-component-carvel-app) fails to reconcile and cannot create resources.
 Creation of the namespaces is out of the scope for the Namespace Provisioner package.

 ### <a id="gitops-prerequisites"></a>Prerequisites</br>

-The prerequisites for using GitOps are the same as those specified in the [controller prerequisites](#nps-controller-prerequisites) above except for the `controller` tap value key's value as follows:
+The prerequisites for using GitOps are the same as those specified in the [controller prerequisites](#nps-controller-prereq) above except for the `controller` tap value key's value as follows:

 - The [controller tap value key](install.hbs.md#customized-install) is set to **`false`**